rohanmistry231/LeetCode-Solution-Hub/Python/README.md

 # Python LeetCode Solutions 🐍

 ## Overview
-This folder contains Python solutions for LeetCode problems, organized by Data Structures and Algorithms (DSA) topics.
+This folder contains Python solutions for LeetCode problems, organized by Data Structures and Algorithms (DSA) topics and difficulty levels (Easy, Medium, Hard).
 Each problem is detailed in a dedicated Markdown file with a clear problem statement, pylint 10/10 code, detailed reasoning, time/space complexity, and best practices.
 Designed for CSE students and professionals preparing for technical interviews. 🚀

 ## Purpose
 This folder aims to help you: